snrndi121/HGuide_template/README.md

-# HGuide_template
+## HGuide_template
-This is a development mode like template to help people use their applications faster.
+[HGuide](https://github.com/snrndi121/HGuide_template/wiki) is a development mode like template to help people use their applications faster.